KitWilliams07/MechaCar_Statistical_Analysis/README.md

 ![alt text](https://raw.githubusercontent.com/KitWilliams07/MechaCar_Statistical_Analysis/main/Multiple_Linear_Regression/Resources/Plots.png)
 (These plots are created for MPG vs each predictor variable while holding the other predictor variables constant)

--Breaking apart the Multiple Linear Regression Model into each predictor variable and MPG plot allows us to see the slope each relationship has.
+- Breaking apart the Multiple Linear Regression Model into each predictor variable and MPG plot allows us to see the slope each relationship has.
 From the output of the model, there are estimates of each coefficient / variable within the model...

 vehicle_length    6.267e+00
 vehicle_weight    1.245e-03